CloudSlang/cs-intellij-plugin/README.md

 <br />
 #####5.
 Use completion support for CloudSlang keywords

 You can easily modify the flow using CloudSlang keywords support.
-Whenever you start typing word, a suggestion list with CloudSlang keywords will appear:
+Whenever you start typing, a suggestion list with CloudSlang keywords will appear:

 ![CloudSlang File Type](/screenshots/completion-example.png)